mar10outof10/scheduler/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Optional: Fork the [scheduler api](https://github.com/lighthouse-labs/scheduler-api) and run the database yourself following the readme instructions there
+3. Fork the [scheduler api](https://github.com/lighthouse-labs/scheduler-api) and run the database yourself following the readme instructions there to setup the database.
 4. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.
+The database must also be started.
+It will run at <http://localhost:8001> and will be proxied to the scheduler app.
 5. Go to <http://localhost:8000/> in your browser.

 ## Dependencies
+- Axios
+- React
+- Babel

--
+- testing-library, Jest, Cypress, Storybook

 ## Stretch/future additions